 - Do you have to conduct a specific test as part of a regulatory compliance requirement?

 - What is the result that you’re trying to achieve?
-Do you only want to report on existing vulnerabilities to your senior management, or do you want to take a more active, targeted approach to prevent cyber attacks?
+For example, do you only want to report on existing vulnerabilities to your senior management, or do you want to take a more active, targeted approach to prevent cyber attacks?

 - What does your security budget look like?
 Can you engage a team of external penetration testers to dig deep into your security infrastructure and find holes?

-- Are you trying to take a proactive approach or a reactive approach?
-While a vulnerability scan can help with either scenario, a pen test is best used as a proactive approach to build stronger security defenses.
+- Are you trying to take an active approach or a reactive approach?
+While a vulnerability scan can help with either scenario, a pen test is best used as an active approach to build stronger security defenses.

 - Have cybercriminals exploited a new vulnerability or has a vendor released information for a zero-day exploit?
 If so, a vulnerability scan is likely the best approach; it’s cost-effective and will help your team identify whether that vulnerability exists in your network.